 - Its use in no way limits the conduct of work of the employee or other employees. - No personal profit is gained, or outside employment is served. - All employees are expected to follow applicable local, state, and federal laws and regulations regarding the use of cellphones always.
 Employees whose job responsibilities include regular or occasional driving and who are issued a cellphone for business use are expected to refrain from using their phone while driving.
 Safety must come before all other concerns.
 Regardless of the circumstances and in accordance with Minnesota law, employees are required to use hands-free operations or pull off into a parking lot and safely stop the vehicle before placing or accepting a call.
 Employees are always encouraged to refrain from discussion of complicated or emotional matters and to keep their eyes on the road while driving.
 Special care should be taken in situations where there is traffic or inclement weather, or the employee is driving in an unfamiliar area.
-Hands-free equipment will be provided with city-issued phones to facilitate the provisions of this policy. - Reading/sending text messages, making or receiving phone calls, emailing, video calling, scrolling/typing, accessing a webpage, or using non-navigation applications while driving is strictly prohibited. - In accordance with State law, there is an exception to hands free cell phone operations to obtain emergency assistance to report a traffic accident, medical emergency or serious traffic hazard, or prevent a crime from being committed.
+Hands-free equipment will be provided with city-issued phones to facilitate the provisions of this policy. - In accordance with State law, there is an exception to hands free cell phone operations to obtain emergency assistance to report a traffic accident, medical emergency or serious traffic hazard, or prevent a crime from being committed.
 There is also a State law exception for authorized emergency vehicles while in the performance of official duties. - Employees who are charged with traffic violations resulting from the use of their phone while driving will be solely responsible for all liabilities that result from such actions.
 See above "City Driving Policy" for more information on reporting driver's license restrictions.